 - Managing minor, temporary aches and pains with over-the-counter medications like Advil or Tylenol.

 - Wearing a sling to take stress off your shoulder.
-Too much sling use can make your shoulder stiffness worse, so it’s critically important to have medical guidance.
+Too much sling use can worsen your shoulder stiffness, so medical guidance is critically important.